replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/overview.md

               message: The system has at least 8G of memory
 ```

-3. Generate the Support Bundle
+3. Generate the support bundle:

 ```
 ./support-bundle --interactive=false support-bundle.yaml